rstoyanchev/spring-websocket-portfolio/README.md

 Also see the [blog post](http://blog.springsource.org/2013/07/24/spring-framework-4-0-m2-websocket-messaging-architectures/) introducing these features.

-### Tomcat 8
+### Tomcat 7/8

-The app has been tested with this [Tomcat 8 snapshot](https://repository.apache.org/content/repositories/snapshots/org/apache/tomcat/tomcat/8.0-SNAPSHOT/tomcat-8.0-20130815.225136-6.zip).
-We are also expecting an RC2 release soon as well as a backport to Tomcat 7.
+The app has been tested with this `Tomcat 8 RC5` as well as `Tomcat 7.0.47` which includes a backport of the Tomcat 8 WebSocket support.

 After unzipping Tomcat 8, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/shutdownTomcat8.sh) in this directory.

 Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>

+If you use Tomcat 7.0.47+ instead, you can also change the Servlet API dependency in pom.xml to 3.0.1, which will allow deploying to Tomcat from within Eclipse.

 ### Jetty 9